momasta/omasta.net/content/en/posts/tech-spurt-quotes.md

 Here are quotes and transcripts from [Tech&nbsp;Spurt's](https://youtube.com/@TechSpurt "Tech Spurt - YouTube") YouTube videos.

-He's my favourite tech reviewer.
-Authentic and down to earth.
+He's my favourite tech reviewer, authentic and down to earth.
 He speaks a colourful [northern&nbsp;English&nbsp;dialect](https://en.wikipedia.org/wiki/Mackem "Mackem - Wikipedia") and has a bit of a potty mouth.

 As an Apple fanboy, I don't really care much about most of the news and&nbsp;reviews.